 There are five main types of head and neck cancer, each named according to the part of the body where they develop.
 For more information about a specific type, click on one of the names below.

-Nasal Cavity and Paranasal Sinus Cancer.
-The nasal cavity is the space just behind the nose where air passes on the way to the throat.
+- Nasal Cavity and Paranasal Sinus Cancer.
+The nasal cavity is the space just behind the nose where air passes on its way to the throat.
 The paranasal sinuses are the air-filled areas that surround the nasal cavity.

-Other types of cancer can also be located in this area of the body, but the diagnosis and treatment are much different.
+Other types of cancer can also be located in the head and neck region, but the diagnosis and treatment are much different.
 Specific information about brain tumors, esophageal cancer, eye cancer, parathyroid cancer, sarcoma, and thyroid cancer is available in separate sections on Cancer.Net.